slowpaddle/PLC500/README.md

 	Writes a value where n is the digital output number on the PLC500 board and v is the value.

-eg: setY(1, HIGH) / Sets the output, reads the changed state and returns it as a bool.
+eg: setY(1, HIGH) / Sets the output.

 Options (HIGH/LOW), (true/false), (ON/OFF)